fortian/mwmg/README.md

 # Quick Start

+- Build the software with GNU Make (i.e, run `make` on a Linux host).
 - On each container, VM, machine, or other sort of host of interest, run `pcapper`.
 - On the monitoring host(s), run `recollect | mwmg` or `svcreqollect | mwmg`, with suitable configuration files in the current working directory.
 - Click a name in the MWMG control window that appears to show or hide a